This is my pup Linda (also affectionately known as Bubba. I’m not sure why, she just looks like a Bubba to me).

-Although if you ask her, Linda would probably correct you that more accurately, I am her human; that I belong to her.
-She owns me, and not the other way around.
+Although if you ask her, Linda would probably tell you that, more accurately, I am her human; I belong to her, she owns me, not the other way around.

 I rescued Linda a few years ago after she was surrendered by her previous humans.
 I’m not entirely sure about the circumstances of her home of origin, but I suspect some serious abuse and mistreatment, which took lots of love, and patience, and many months to overcome.

 Linda and I must be soul mates, because almost immediately upon meeting we settled into a really nice groove, as if we’ve been doing the human/dog thing together forever.
 Linda tells me when she’s hungry (all the time!), in need of a walk (once a day when it’s cold, and six times a day when it’s nice out), or feeling insanely maniacally playful (about ten minutes a day).
 The rest of the time she sleeps, snoring loudly, basically oblivious to my existence.

 She purrs like a cat when she’s happy, which sounds more like a slow rumbling snort, and loves curling up next to me (or on top of me) on pretty much any comfortable surface I happen to occupy.
 If no space is available, she’ll gladly plop all 25lbs of doggie goodness on my lap, and bury her face in my stomach.
 As I said, I belong to her, and everyone knows it.
 I talk to her all the time, and try to be responsive to her whenever she asks for my attention.